 In Manchuria is the second book of Michael Meyer.
-The book describes his experiences during his three years living in Dongbei.
-Through his book I have found lots of things I had never noticed before.
+The book describes his experiences during his three years living in Northeast China.

 I never knew Shenyang has a prisoner of war camp until I read the book.
 The museum is tiny and shabby but I’m glad to see a real camp with my own eyes for free(and able to get out).